Paul Pu Liang

 Previously, I received my Ph.D. from the Machine Learning Department at Carnegie Mellon University, advised by Louis-Philippe Morency and Ruslan Salakhutdinov.

+Prospective students: I am hiring at all levels (post-docs, PhDs, masters, undergrads, and visitors).
 If you want to join MIT as a graduate student, please apply through the programs in Media Arts & Sciences or EECS,

 and mention my name in your application.